GuardianLabs/signgen/readme.md

 ```

 Use explicit types! (uint => uint256/128/64...)

 If parameter is a struct, use "struct: true" flag
+If parameter is an enum, use "enum: true" flag

+Do not sign too much data in one message or at least do not use lots of struct fields.

+Struct arrays are not supported yet.

+Avoid cyclic dependencies!

 Structure types that are used as a parameters for a messages (in "struct" block) but are not included in the "struct" block must be defined in "related block" in the same manner as a "struct".
 All the undefined struct types will be mocked with { exists: bool }